TannerAGraves/StructBioInfo/docs/documentation.md

 ## Repository Overview and Files

-The repository is organized as follows (only relevant files and folders mentioned):
+The repository is organized as follows (only relevant files and folders are mentioned):

 ```
 ↳ data: folder containing all data.
         ↳ features_ring: folder containing all of the training data in .tsv format.
-                        🗎 *.tsv
+        ↳ output: folder containing the .tsv files outputted by calc-features.py

         🗎 atchley.tsv: utility file to compute features.
         🗎 ramachandran.dat: utility file to compute features.